DosenbachGreene/dglabdocker/README.md

 This repo contains the Dockerfile for building the Common Lab docker image.
 The goal of this repo is to build a docker image with all the dependencies needed to run any script in the lab.

-This docker image is based off of ubuntu 16.04 (xenial)
+This docker image is based off of Ubuntu 16.04 (xenial)

 ```
 Dosenbach and Greene Lab Docker Image